yukiwith5267/HomeVisitLINEBot/README.md

 Also note that the url will be changed each time you launch ngrok.

 **Using Cloudflare Tunnel:**
-First, you need to get a domain name using a service such as [Squarespace](https://domains.squarespace.com/).
+Get a domain name using a service such as [Squarespace](https://domains.squarespace.com/).
 This usually costs a fee.
 Configure the DNS servers to cloudflare for the domain that you have gained.

-## Sets the webhook url
+5. Sets LINE bot webhook url
 Set the webhookurl of the LINE bot to the url you obtained.
 You must add `/callback` to the end of the url statement.